If you have ever wondered why bench pressing hurts your shoulders, then look no further. We have put together the perfect fix!

 Up until a couple of years ago that is, when I reintroduced it back into my training.

 But this time, I did it in a much smarter way.
-I also made some other changes to my weight training routine to make sure that the pain that I experienced stayed away for good.
+I also made some other changes to my weight training routine and I took glutamine powder to make sure that the pain that I experienced stayed away for good.

 And now you can do the same.

 So, without further ado — why bench pressing hurts your shoulders, and what you can do to fix it!